boardfish/gnome-solarized-light-boardfish/README.md

+Archived, since I realised I was going about this the wrong way.
+Work on solarized themes will continue with my fork of Sweet.

+---

 # GNOME Solarized Light Theme

 This is a theme that roughly sticks to [Solarized](https://ethanschoonover.com/solarized/) Light, a theme originally created by Ethan Schoonover, while also using my highlight color, `#069`.
 It's tested working on Ubuntu 19.04 and 19.10, but anything that shares its version of GNOME *should* be fine.